hzz0024/hzz0024.github.io/_posts/2020/2020-07-09-mantel_test.md

 This post shows the steps for Mantel test.
 The Fst datasets were created from this post [Rebuild DelBay19 data](https://hzz0024.github.io/2020/07/08/DelBay_data_redo.html)

 Given that LD is minimal beyond 200 bp, I used 200bp as the window size to produce the Fst values.
 The wild transect has 5 population, leading to 10 pairwise comparsions.
-Below is the steps for data prepariation and Mantel test:
+Below are the steps for data prepariation and Mantel test:

 1) Replace the chromosome name (string) with numbers

 ```sh
 for i in *.txt; do
 sed -i.bak 's/NC_035780.1/1/g;s/NC_035781.1/2/g;s/NC_035782.1/3/g;s/NC_035783.1/4/g;s/NC_035784.1/5/g;s/NC_035785.1/6/g;s/NC_035786.1/7/g;s/NC_035787.1/8/g;s/NC_035788.1/9/g;s/NC_035789.1/10/g;s/NC_007175.2/11/g' $i
 done